bmfeciura/hurricane-frequency/README.md

 The structure for this project was adapted from [the Cookiecutter Data Science project structure](https://drivendata.github.io/cookiecutter-data-science/).

+Please note that some imports will no longer work if running the notebooks within the `/notebooks/` directory because definitions of defaults for dataset files in the modules are dependent on the working directory being the root of this project; moving the notebooks will likely work, but they are intended to be read primarily as reference materials now.

 ### Data cleaning

 The HURDAT2 dataset contains rows of position data for storms interspersed with header rows to help identify which storm the position data pertains to.
 Cleaning the data involved separating these rows into two separate datasets and adding/changing columns where necessary.